LyubomirT/discord-lle/README.md

 ![Any OS](https://img.shields.io/badge/OS-Any-red.svg?logo=linux&logoColor=white)

+## Overview 📖

-Looking for a way to log everything that happens in your Discord server?
-Well, you've come to the right place!
-This bot will log absolutely everything, from messages to attachments, in both servers and DMs.
-Whatever happens around will be logged and saved to a directory of your choice.
+Do you want to record everything that happens on your Discord server?
+You've arrived at the correct location!
+This bot will log everything in both servers and DMs, from messages to attachments.
+Everything that happens around you will be recorded and saved to a directory of your choosing.

+- Comprehensive logging of messages and attachments in both servers and DMs.
+- Customizable logging directory and file format.
+- Optional logging to DMs for direct monitoring.
+- Interactive configuration generator for ease of setup.

 ## Installation 💾